kennydiff/fl_master/README.md

 # fl_master

-This project is the instructional code for [this video tutorial](https://www.youtube.com/watch?v=TclK5gNM_PM).
+This project is the instructional code for this video tutorial → [🎓📱 FULL Flutter Masterclass: Beginner to Pro](https://www.youtube.com/watch?v=TclK5gNM_PM).

 ## Getting Started